 - Back then, things were simpler.

-Another common way to use this word is when you discuss the order of events.
-For example, when we tell stories, we usually start by describing the first thing that happened and then use the word to relate each piece of the story.
-The same is true for explaining steps in a set of instructions, sequence of series, and numerical orders.
+Another common way to use the word is when you are discussing the order of events.
+For example, when we tell stories, we usually start by describing the first action that happened and then use a word to connect each piece of the story.
+The same is true for explaining steps in an instruction set, sequence of rows, and numerical orders.

 Shortly after this / in the following order: